MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 Default verticals are present at the organization level in experiences like [SharePoint](https://sharepoint.com/), [Microsoft Office](https://office.com/), and Microsoft Search in [Bing](https://bing.com/) or at the SharePoint site level in each site's search result page.

-Here is a summary of customization capabilities on out of the box verticals.
+Here's a summary of customization capabilities on out of the box verticals.

 |Customization type   |Organization level     |Site level   |
 |---------|---------|---------|